LiuYiSong/websocket-cross-server-adapter/api.en-US.md

 If `immediate` is `true` and the connection is active, the existing heartbeat timer will be cleared and restarted immediately using the new interval.

 ### Parameters
-- `interval` {number}: The new ping interval in milliseconds.
+- `newInterval` {number}: The new ping interval in milliseconds.
 Must be a positive number.
 - `immediate` {boolean} (optional): Whether to apply the new interval immediately by resetting the timer.
 Default is `false`.

 ### Returns